Niagara Cave in Harmony MN

 More Info

 For two years, it was briefly a show cave in 1968 and 1969.
-Since then preservation and protection was the focus
+Since then, preservation and protection have been the focus.

 Robinson’s Ice Caves in Banning State Park